 8.5" x 11", 17 color plates $29.00

-From ancient times to the present, from Homer's Odyssey to Dereck Walcott's epic poem, Omeros, the hero journeys to faraway places in search of adventure, freedom, and wisdom, and returns home with humility to share the passion and advocacy of his quest with others.
+From ancient times to the present, from Homer's Odyssey to Dereck Walcott's epic poem, Omeros, the hero journeys to faraway places in search of adventure, freedom, and wisdom, and returns home to share the passion and advocacy of his realization with others.

-Inspired by Dragon's Play, a Taoist transmission of nonduality by Charles Belyea and Steven Tainer, Free and Easy Wandering: Markings on the Way tells the story of a journey that begins in isolation and ends in nonduality.
-Twelve abstract paintings, called Markings, explore a deconstructive dynamic of autonomy, aloneness, and detachment, in and through the transformative power of emptiness.
+Inspired by a Taoist transmission of nonduality in Dragon's Play by Charles Belyea and Steven Tainer, Free and Easy Wandering: Markings on the Way tells the story of a journey from isolation to nonduality within the dynamics of full awakening.
+Twelve abstract paintings, called Markings, explore the deconstructive process in three stages: autonomy, aloneness, and detachment.

 Copyright © 2019 Richard Stodart - All Rights Reserved.